Matching the Standard Model to Heavy-Quark Effective Theory and Nonrelativistic QCD: Bi-linear operators

-Conventionally, we label $\epsilon$ with the subscripts, $\epsilon_{\scalebox{.55}{UV}}$ and $\epsilon_{\scalebox{.55}{IR}}$ to indicate whether the divergence is ultraviolet or infrared, respectively.
-UV divergences are cancelled by renormalisation counter-terms while IR divergences cancel when a physical observable is considered.
-The coefficients of the effective Lagrangian are determinable from the difference between the form factors in the full theory versus the effective theory of interest.
-More specifically, the non-analytic terms in the form factors cancel in the difference while the analytic ones determine the Wilson coefficients of the Lagrangian.
-By inspection of the terms in the effective Lagrangian in \eqref{eqn:L2pt}, all terms contain at least one power of $A^{\mu}$, the gauge field.
-Thus all form factors at one-loop are attainable by computing the three-point on-shell scattering amplitude, which have been previously calculated \cite{pokorski1987gauge}.
+As usual, we label $\epsilon$ with the subscripts UV and IR to indicate whether the divergence is ultraviolet or infrared, respectively.
+UV divergences are canceled by renormalization counterterms, while IR divergences cancel when a physical observable is considered.

+The coefficients of the effective Lagrangian may be determined from the difference between the form factors in the full theory and the EFT.
+More specifically, the nonanalytic terms in the form factors cancel in the difference, while the analytic ones determine the Wilson coefficients of the effective Lagrangian.
+By inspection of the terms in the effective Lagrangian in Eq.~(\ref{eqn:L2pt}), all of them contain at least one power of the gauge field, $A^{\mu}$.
+Thus, the form factors at one loop are attainable by computing the three-point scattering amplitudes with external quark lines on mass shell.